lambdaisland/kaocha-cljs/README.md

 - You can not pass the `:advanced` optimization setting to the to the clojurescript compiler options, which is very important to run tests against a real build.
   If this feature is important you should consider using [kaocha-cljs2 instead](https://github.com/lambdaisland/kaocha-cljs2).

+### Common Errors

+- `"Kaocha ClojureScript client failed connecting back."`

+This is the most common problem you'll encounter.
+Unfortunately it's a symptom that can have many underlying causes.
+What it means is this: Kaocha-cljs has created a ClojureScript repl-env, and asked it to evaluate the code which loads our websocket client.
+At this point Kaocha has to wait until that client is loaded, and has connected back to Kaocha, so we know we're in business.

+For some reason this didn't happen in time, and so we time out and provide this error.
+What this really means is that the `repl-env` misbehaved.
+Maybe the JS runtime didn't start up properly (check your node process for instance), maybe the compiles CLJS caused an error (anything in the browser console)?
+Maybe it's a networking issue...
+We handed over control, and never got it back.

 ## Architecture